-One other thing to note is, the cards sold in shops are typically more expensive then those found online, given the overhead costs of running a physical brick and mortar cards store.
+One other thing to note is, the cards sold in shops are typically more expensive than those found online, given the overhead costs of running a physical brick-and-mortar cards store.
 So, don’t be put off if you receive a value for your cards, and then see the same cards in the shop’s case being sold for more money.

 In-person, at a card show